Rawang, Selangor: Neighbourhoods

 Rawang is home to many housing areas old and new, such as Bandar Country Homes, Taman Anggun, Kota Emerald West, Kota Emerald East, Rawang Putra, Taman Bukit Rawang, Rawang Perdana, Taman Pelangi, Taman Tun Teja, Taman Jati and Taman Bersatu.

-The first housing estates in Rawang were Rawang Garden, Green Park, New Green Park and Rawang Jaya to the north mostly developed by Lim Tan.
-Rawang Tin residents were resettled to Kuala Garing.
-There were also Taman Garing, Kuala Garing and Taman Sri Rawang to the west; Kampung Datuk Lee Kim Sai, Kampung Sungai Terentang, Kampung Kenanga and Kampung Melayu Batu 16 to the south.
+The first housing estates in Rawang were Rawang Garden, Green Park, New Green Park, and Rawang Jaya to the north, mostly developed by Lim Tan & Sons.
+Rawang Tin residents who were affected by the excavation of the limestone open-cast quarry were resettled in Kuala Garing.
+There were also Taman Garing, Kuala Garing and Taman Sri Rawang to the west; Kampung Datuk Lee Kim Sai, Kampung Sungai Terentang, Kampung Kenanga, and Kampung Melayu Batu 16 to the south.

-Emerald (Emerald East and Emerald West), Hong Bee Anggun (Anggun 1, 2, and 3), Lake Club Parkhomes, and M Residences are new upscale gated-and-guarded neighborhoods that have emerged in recent years, with guardhouses and perimeter fencing for added security and privacy due to the high crime rate.
+Emerald (Emerald East and Emerald West), Hong Bee Anggun (Anggun 1, 2, and 3), Lake Club Parkhomes, and M Residences are new to the neighborhoods that have emerged in recent years.

 Development

-Rawang is experiencing rapid development.
-Many new commercial and residential areas are being constructed.
-In 2006, a new central market was opened in Bandar Baru Rawang in order to meet the increasing demand from the population.
-There are a number of shopping centers in Rawang which include Lotus's, Parkson, and AEON.
-Despite the growth, the Police Department was downgraded from a district headquarters to an ordinary department that now has to handle the needs of a larger population.
-The road traffic in Rawang town is a perpetual problem with no remedy or supervision insight is almost always double or triple parked.
-The street lines are all faded with vehicles sometimes driving on the wrong way.
-There is no known road infrastructure or maintenance improvement from the opposition-led state government here.
-The road infrastructure continues to be stalled for years leading to Bandar Country Homes.
-Many of the busy roads in town and leading to the north-south highways constricts into a single lane from a 3 lane road contributing to daily traffic congestion.
-The town center appears unmanaged with a secondary jungle flourishing at the former Fire Station location and the Rawang railway station bypass.
-This could have been made into a recreational park instead.
+Rawang had experienced rapid development in the 1990s.
+Many new commercial and residential areas have been constructed.
+In 2006, a new wet market was opened in Bandar Baru Rawang in order to meet the increasing demand from the population.
+There are a number of shopping centers in Rawang, including Lotus's, Parkson, and AEON.
+Despite the growth, the Rawang Police Station was downgraded from a district headquarters to an ordinary station that now has to handle the needs of a larger population.